 Celebrating Local Creativity

 Surrounded by the dense forest of Saint Edward State Park and overlooking beautiful Lake Washington, our location has inspired decades of artists, creators, and storytellers.
 Add to that the history of Seattle and its surrounding enclaves as creative hotbeds for all forms of art, and you’ll understand why our local culture is so rich and innovative.
 To celebrate that facet of our destination, The Lodge at St. Edward State Park fosters local artists and features works of art throughout the property to enrich your experience.
 The on-site Gallery of Fine Arts showcases a rotating selection of local art for admiration and for purchase, in addition to the permanent installations profiled below.
-The Lodge will also be home to an Artist in Residence program highlighting a new artist each quarter, who will take inspiration from the surroundings to create and give demonstrations of their craft through both private and public lessons.
+The Lodge is also home to an Artist in Residence program highlighting a rotating local artists who will take inspiration from the surroundings to create and give demonstrations of their craft through both private and public lessons.

 Steffon Moody is a visual artist and art professor at DigiPen School of Technology in Redmond, where he teaches drawing and digital environment painting.
 He grew up painting scenery for the theater, learning the craft from his father, Robert Moody.
 He currently works in oils, painting landscape and the figure, as well as drawing editorial cartoons for local publications.
 He lives on Vashon Island.